Religion i verdslitteraturar

 A graded marking scale (A to F) is used.
 A is the top grade and F means Failed.

 There will also be assessment early spring term (only for students with valid mandatory course requirements), given that the course is instructed the term before.

 The reading list consists of ca. 500 pages of secondary literature and ca. 2 000 pages of novels and short stories.

-The reading list is published by June 1st. for the autumn term and by December 1st. for the spring term.
+The reading list is published by June 1st. for the autumn term.